 Yosemite National Park is home to over 500 mature sequoia trees.
 Some are even over 2000 years old.
 The grove is famous and attracts many visitors.
 This means that the trail is often busy.
 Don’t let it put you off.
 They are so beautiful that and should not be missed.

 There are several hikes to choose from but the Mariposa Grove of Giant Sequoias Trail takes you to all of the most famous trees in the grove.
 Add this to your Yosemite National Park 2-day itinerary and you can expect to see the Grizzly Giant, Fallen Monarch, California Tunnel Tree, Three Graces and the Wawona Tunnel Tree.

 It is 10km and takes around two and a half hours to complete.
 To get to the trail you need to park at the Mariposa Grove parking lot just north of the Fish Camp entrance.
 There you can catch a five-minute shuttle to where the trail starts.

 It is best to get to the trail as early as possible.
-As with any long trails, it is best to come prepared with good hiking shoes, suncream, water and snacks.
+As with any long trails, it is best to come prepared so add good hiking shoes, suncream, water and snacks to your packing list.

 Yosemite Two Day Itinerary

 Instead of heading back to the valley for a bite to eat, you may want to bring a picnic.
 There are a few picnic areas near the car park and it is a beautiful place to sit.
 As it is near the car park, it would be best to leave it in the car instead of trailing it around with you on the hike.